 Other techniques will cause some damage to your car, but that’s preferable than writing it off or injuring someone.
 A hedgerow can be used to help slow you down as it will provide friction against your car.
 Small shrubs and bushes will also help as will fences and stone walls (though, be careful that you don’t flip your vehicle).
 Trees are a last resort because they will stop you very quickly.

 If you are towing a trailer, beware of jackknifing (where the trailer pushes the back of your vehicle around).
-As you can see in this video, the truck’s trailer wants to carry straight on and pushes the cab around:

 When you do manage to stop, your brakes will be so hot that if you leave them on you will probably warp your brake disks.
 You should also consider changing your brake fluid once you’ve boiled it.
 Older brake fluid is less efficient than new brake fluid because it absorbs water.
 If you are likely to be driving in hilly regions frequently consider getting better brake fluid with a higher boiling point.

 Mud can be on the road through landslides, earthworks and livestock movements.
 It is reasonably grippy if it is dry, but once it gets wet it is extremely slippery.

 If you have been driving off-road, mud cakes in the tread in your tyres will reduce the grip you have, particularly in the wet until the mud disappears (which will be fairly quickly).
 This is because tyre treads are designed to disperse water so that more of the tyre is in contact with the road.
 Without these grooves the tyre can ride up on top of the water causing aquaplaning.

 Gravel, sharp objects and road debris